 Do not assume your registration will be canceled if you fail to pay fees or attend classes.
 Tuition deferrals, for example, will prevent class cancellation for non-payment.
 Payment guidelines for off-campus registration are contained on the off-campus registration form.

 Late Payment Fees apply to students who do not pay their fees or who do not pay their fees (or obtain a full fee deferment) by the payment deadline.
 The Late Payment Fee is $100 per term.

 Late Registration Fees are charged to students who enroll following the close of the regular registration period for the term, who re-register, or who enroll for the first time that term during Late Registration and Drop/Swap and Add period.
 The Late Registration Fee is $100 per term.

 Administrative Procedures Act

-The University of Central Florida, under applicable rules of the Administrative Procedures Act, may change any of the announcements, information, policies, and rules, regulations or procedures set forth in the online Web Enrollment Guide.
-Statements in the Web Enrollment Guide may not be regarded in the nature of binding obligations on UCF or the State of Florida.
+The University of Central Florida, under applicable rules of the Administrative Procedures Act, may change any of the announcements, information, policies, and rules, regulations or procedures set forth on the Registrar's Office website.
+Statements in the Registrar's Office website may not be regarded in the nature of binding obligations on UCF or the state of Florida.
 While every effort will be made to accommodate the curricular needs of students, limited resources may prevent the University from offering all required courses in each term or in day and evening sessions.
 Students should refer to the current Undergraduate Catalog or the Graduate Catalog for the complete Policy Statement.